bharani-palani/bni-cms/README.md

 or above

 ### Installation
-- Install XAMP or MAMP
+- Install XAMP or MAMP on your preferred OS
 - Clone Awzy repo inside "htdocs" folder
-- Navigate to the cloned folder in your terminal
+- Go to cloned folder in your terminal & run the following commands,

 ### Now,
 ##### 1. Install node_modules
 - npm install --legacy-peer-deps

 ##### 2. Install database
-- Hope you have installed XAMP in your machine and your repo is inside "htdocs" folder
+- Hope you have installed XAMP and your repo is inside "htdocs" folder
 - Add your host, root & password, etc.., based on your mysql setup as shown below,
 - Ex:  Run **npm run install-awzy host=localhost user=root password=12345 username=superadmin userpassword=Success@123** in your terminal